MrIceman/tchat/README.md

 tchat is a terminal-based chat application.
 No fancy GUI.
 You can use the terminal (e.g. from your IDE) to connect to a tchat server and start talking immediately.

+## current state

+Right now, the server is able to understand the following commands:

+* /channel list
+* /channel join <channel>
+* exit

+Further, some internal commands are available such as connect, disconnect, channel_new_message.
+Clients can connect to the server, list all channels and join existing ones.
+Once a user connected to a channel, he can then type messages and submit it so it will be broadcasted by the server to all clients that are inside the channel.
+There is no persistence yet, so once the server is stopped, all messages are lost.

 ## architecture

 I'm using some sort of a hexagonic architecture for the client and the server.